 iii.
 Post-Doctoral Global Emile Noël Fellows

 Post-Doctoral Global Emile Noël Fellows are post-doctoral scholars who have attained their doctoral degrees within the past four years and who have not yet secured a tenure-track academic appointment at an institution.
-Post-Doctoral Global Emile Noël Fellows meeting these eligibility requirements may be considered for a limited number of merit-based post-doctoral stipends of US$30,000 for the academic year (or US$15,000 per academic semester), subject to applicable tax(es).
+Post-Doctoral Global Emile Noël Fellows meeting these eligibility requirements may be considered for a limited number of merit-based post-doctoral stipend of US$50,000 for the academic year (or US$25,000 per academic semester), subject to applicable tax(es).

 Specialized post-doctoral programming designed especially for Post-Doctoral Global Emile Noël Fellows, in partnership with the JSD program, to provide opportunities for the exploration of methodological questions in legal research and for participating in workshops where works-in-progress may be presented.

-Applicants currently enrolled in a doctoral program are encouraged to apply as Visiting Doctoral Researchers through the Global Visitors Program of the Hauser Global Law School Program, and, if admitted, may be affiliated with the Jean Monnet Center.
+Applicants currently enrolled in a doctoral program are encouraged to apply as Visiting Doctoral Researchers through the Global Visitors Program of the Hauser Global Law School Program.

 Fellows are expected to obtain their own funding, either from foundations or their own home institutions.

-Certain Post-Doctoral Fellows meeting eligibility requirements may be considered for a merit-based post-doctoral stipend of US$30,000 for one academic year (or US$15,000 per academic semester), subject to tax, during the appointment period, at the sole discretion of the selection committee.
+Certain Post-Doctoral Fellows meeting eligibility requirements may be considered for a merit-based post-doctoral stipend of US$50,000 for the academic year (or US$25,000 per academic semester), subject to applicable tax(es), during the appointment period, at the sole discretion of the selection committee.
 In order to be considered for a merit-based post-doctoral stipend, the applicant must be a recent post-doctoral scholar (having attained the doctorate degree within the past four years) without a tenure-track academic appointment at an institution.
 Please note that we offer a very limited number of these merit-based post-doctoral stipends per year.
 ALL applicants are encouraged to supplement their participation in the Global Fellows Program by seeking scholarships and grants from other organizations.
 More information will be provided following admission to the program.

 All Fellows are expected to pay a fee of $7,500 per academic year (US $3,750 per semester).
 Partial Fee Waivers may be granted to those who cannot afford to pay this fee.
 More information regarding partial fee waivers will be provided following admission to the Fellowship Program.